pviafore/taocp/mix/README.md

 Some notes on the current implementation of MIXAL:

 * If no label is supplied, the command has to start with a space " "
-* No Alphabetic data
 * Only + and - are allowed on pointer arithmetic for the address field
-* No symbolic constants
-* No constants
 * No symbolic labels

 ## Running programs